– My role has been both slightly imposed but not least self-imposed, as the mainstay of the family, says Ingrid (45).

 Meen's research does not tackle grief as something individual and psychological, but rather as a socio-cultural phenomeneon.
 She has looked into discourses around grief: How do we understand grief in our cultural context, and how do we expect grieving people to act?
 Who really has the right to grieve?

-– Through my research, I have found out more about why bereaved siblings feel a lack of recognition, as well as about the stigma associated with these kinds of deaths, and the position of the siblings, says Meen.
+– Through my research, I have found out more about why bereaved siblings feel a lack of recognition.
+I have also considered the stigma associated with these kinds of deaths, and the significance of sibling position in the experience of loss, says Meen.

 – Siblings can potentially be the longest relationship of your life, so it's peculiar that their status as bereaved is often overlooked.